Initialisation options

 Translation options

-Localise country names and the plugin UI strings, e.g. the country search placeholder.
+Localise country names and the core library UI strings, e.g. the country search placeholder.

 countryNameLocale